 Sticking With What Works

-In 1998, UPS registered two trademarks for its UPS Brown color.
-The first trademark defined UPS Brown as the company’s official color.
-The second prevented other delivery companies from using the same color.
+In 1998, UPS officially filed a trademark for two registrations related to its UPS Brown trademark.
+One trademark registration defined UPS Brown as the company’s official color.
+The second trademarked the color brown for use in delivery services and prevented other delivery companies from using the same color.
+This historic move demonstrated that it is indeed possible to trademark a color when it acquires secondary meaning in connection with a company’s goods or services.

 Legal Battles to Protect Big Brown

-In 2019, the company filed a lawsuit against three companies with similar names.
-These were the United Pot Smokers, UPS420.com and UPSgreen.com.
-All three claimed to be couriers and expeditors of cannabis products.
-The lawsuits claimed trademark infringement, trademark dilution, false advertising and unfair business practices.
+In 2019, UPS filed a lawsuit against three companies with similar names: United Pot Smokers, UPS420.com, and UPSgreen.com.
+The lawsuits cited trademark infringement, false advertising, and unfair business practices, claiming these companies’ use of the UPS letters and shield logo were confusingly similar to UPS trademarks.

 The Shield Stays Strong